HomeLatest NewsEnterprise ITGoogle CEO Sundar Pichai bets big on Indian digital economy, vows further investments

 Preferred Source of Google

-“It is a reflection of our confidence in the future of India, its digital economy, our desire to build products there, which we think will help us globally,” Pichai said during the company’s earnings call late on Tuesday.
+“It is a reflection of our confidence in the future of India, its economy, our desire to build products there, which we think will help us globally,” Pichai said during the company’s earnings call late on Tuesday.

 Advertisement